ivadomed/ivadomed/docs/source/one_class_segmentation_2d_unet.rst

 - Training of a segmentation model (U-Net 2D) with a single label on multiple contrasts.

-- Testing of a trained model.
+- Testing of a trained model and computation of 3D evaluation metrics.

 - Visualization of the outputs of a trained model.